calderkayleigh/Capitol-Transit/README.md

 **!!PLEASE READ THE GETTING STARTED SECTION BELOW!!**

+# Capitol Transit
+Limitations: users cannot connect between different metro lines (ie taking a blue then transfering to red at a station).
+We developed a prototype algorithm with the help of OpenStack which worked, but hardcoding each station/its connections proved to be very time consuming.
+Additionally, buses are seperate from the rail page.

 # CSCI 4237 - Project 2 - BYOI
 Note: you can only do single line travel in the current code.
 Working on developing a shortest path algorithm to determine how to get from line to line.
 This algoritnm is shown in the java file.